youssef-113/TaskManager/readme.md

-# 🧩 Task Manager – Full Stack Project (Native PHP + Vanilla JS)
+#  Task Manager – Full Stack Project (Native PHP + Vanilla JS)

-A full-stack Task Management application built with native PHP, MySQL, and a Vanilla JavaScript frontend.
+A full-stack Task Management application built with native PHP, MySQL, phpmyAdmin, and a Vanilla JavaScript frontend.
 The project demonstrates session-based authentication, secure backend APIs, and a simple responsive frontend without using any frameworks.

 ---